danielwellman/bane/README.md

    Example: `$ bane 3000`

 4. Advanced Configuration using Ruby.
-If you want to modify some of the defaults used in the included behaviors, you can initialize Bane with a Hash of port numbers, behavior names, and configuration parameters.
+If you want to modify some of the defaults used in the included behaviors, you can create a Ruby script to invoke Bane.
 For example, you might want to specify a response for the FixedResponse behavior:

    Example: